prate91/imagoTriplifier/SPARQL/GeoSPARQL/GeoSPARQL_queries.md

                     geo:hasGeometry ?geometryFrance .
             ?geometryFrance geo:asWKT ?wktFrance .
         }
+    } LIMIT 1
   }
-  }
   FILTER(geof:sfWithin(?wktPlace,?wktFrance)).
 }
 ```

 The query retrieves the work titles and authors along with the toponyms the works mention.
-The "FROM" clause specifies the graph that is queried.
-Several ontology prefixes are specified at the beginning of the query to shorten the corresponding IRIs, which are used in the subsequent parts of the query.
-The "FROM" clause and the prefix declaration is equal also for the other two queries reported in the following.

-The \textit{WHERE} clause contains the conditions that need to be satisfied for each result.
+The `WHERE` clause contains the conditions that need to be satisfied for each result.
 It involves several semantic-triple patterns connected by the "." or ";" operators.
-In this clause, in addition to retrieving the work titles, authors and toponyms, the polygons of the places identified by the toponyms are defined as conditions to satisfy.
-A nested \textit{SELECT} statement allows retrieving the WKT geometry of France (wd:Q142) from the QLever SPARQL server of the University of Freiburg.
+In this clause, we retrieve the work titles, authors, toponyms, and the polygons of the places identified by the toponyms.
+A nested `SELECT` statement allows retrieving the WKT geometry of France (Q142) from the QLever SPARQL server of the University of Freiburg.
-Finally, the \textit{FILTER} clause selects the places that are included within the France polygon. \\
+Finally, the `FILTER` clause selects the places included within the France polygon.
-The query produced the output reported in Table \ref{tab:Query1}.
-To verify the correctness of the retrieved information, we manually checked, %with the help of a MOVING expert, the VCs (among the 454) that contained information on vineyard products.
-Precision and Recall (0.93 and 0.90, respectively), were reasonably high, and F1 (0.91) indicated good retrieval performance.
-The main reason for Recall not reaching one was the presence of faults (false negatives) by the named entity extraction processes in detecting vineyard-related entities in the event texts.
-Precision was, instead, negatively affected by citations of vineyard-related products in VCs that did not focus on vineyard products (false positives).

 |     | title                                                                         | authorName                   | toponymName                     |
 | --- | ----------------------------------------------------------------------------- | ---------------------------- | ------------------------------- |